910JQK/easy.js/README.md

 ### Handle&lt;HashTable&gt; :: map_key (f: Function) -> HashTable

-Creates a new hash table with keys mapped by `f(key, value)` for each entry of the operand, and return the new hash table.
+Creates a new hash table with keys mapped by `f(key, value)` for each entry of the operand, and returns the new hash table.

 ```js
 __({ a: 1, b: 2 }).map_key(k => k.toUpperCase())